Hazelnut Grove: History

-In 2018, the city planned to move the community to a shelter in St. Johns, citing the current location between a hill and busy road as being dangerous.
+In 2018, the city planned to move the community to a shelter in St. Johns, citing the current location between a hill and a busy road as being dangerous.
 That year, a representative of the mayor's office stated that the city had spent $52,000 supplying the camp with amenities.
 The timeline for relocation was pushed back to late 2019.
 It never fully materialized, as city planners realized there was not enough space to support the population.

-In 2021, there were 16 full time residents.
+In 2021, there were 16 full-time residents.
 It was estimated that services cost the city $1,500 a month.
 In January, the city announced that it would cut-off services, such as trash pickup and portable toilet facilities, from the community.
 They claimed that environmental hazards were too big of a risk to keep the site inhabited.
 Residents were to move to a new sanctioned encampment in St. Johns, called St. Johns Village.
 By February, the city decided to continue providing services to Hazelnut Grove.
 Although they cut funding to landscaping, storage, and fencing services, the city continued to provide sanitary stations and trash pickup.
 The mayor's office stated that those services would remain for as long as residents continued to camp there.

 Some Hazelnut Grove residents have chosen to relocate to St. Johns Village.
 Between 2015 and 2021, 40 campers had transitioned to permanent housing.

 As of 2022, the village has continued to be occupied.
+One of Portland's two converted shipping containers offering safe day storage for homeless residents is located at and managed by the Hazelnut Grove camp.